saucelabs/sauce-docs/docs/secure-connections/sauce-connect-5/operation/overview.md

 Every Sauce Connect Proxy tunnel spins up a fresh virtual machine (VM) that is used only for your tests.
 Once the tunnel is closed, VMs are destroyed.

 1. Make sure that the directory containing the `sc` binary (or `sc.exe`, for Windows) is in the `$PATH`.
-Otherwise, you will have to specify the path to the binary in the command line, `/path/to/sc`
+Otherwise, you will have to specify the path to the binary in the command line, i.e. `/path/to/sc`
-2. Define environment variables containing sensitive data: your user name, access key, proxy auth (if needed), etc.
+2. Define environment variables containing sensitive data: your user name, access key, proxy authentication (if needed), etc.

 ```bash
 SAUCE_USER=<username>